shaik1002/biggitlabbomb/doc/administration/geo/replication/security_review.md

 - Comprehensive system logs exist, tracking every connection to GitLab and PostgreSQL.

-### What encryption requirements have been defined for data in transit?

-- (This includes transmission over WAN, LAN, SecureFTP, or publicly accessible protocols such as `http:` and `https:`.)
+### What encryption requirements have been defined for data in transit - including transmission over WAN, LAN, SecureFTP, or publicly accessible protocols such as http: and https:?

 - Data must have the option to be encrypted in transit, and be secure against both passive and active attack (for example, MITM attacks should not be possible).